Wasserstein contraction for the stochastic Morris-Lecar neuron model: Introduction

 The Wasserstein contraction \eqref{eq:contractW_1} implies ergodicity, a Markovian Central Limit Theorem and exponential concentration inequalities for empirical averages of the process, see e.g. \cite{Djellout} and references within.
-Notice that, in Theorem~\ref{thm:synchrone}, the deterministic contraction~\eqref{eq:contract} straightforwardly implies an exponential Wasserstein contraction similar to \eqref{eq:contractW_1} but for $\mathcal W_p$ distances for all $p\geqslant 1$.
+Recall that the convergence in the $\mathcal W_q$ sense is equivalent to the weak convergence plus convergence of all moments up to order $q$ \cite{Villani}.
+Notice that, in Theorem~\ref{thm:synchrone}, the deterministic contraction~\eqref{eq:contract} straightforwardly implies an exponential Wasserstein contraction similar to \eqref{eq:contractW_1} but for $\mathcal W_p$ distances for all $p\geqslant 1$ (see \cite{M27} for details).